-II.B.1.d.5. pH and Dissolved Metals Water Quality Calibration acidic and to contain high concentrations of dissolved metals.
+II.B.1.d.6. pH and Dissolved Metals Water Quality Calibration

+Historical mining activities are an important consideration in the development of dissolved aluminum and pH TMDLs.
+AMD is drainage that flows from open or deep mines and coal refuse piles.
+The formation of AMD is a function of geology, hydrology, and mining technologies used at the site.
+It tends to be highly acidic and to contain high concentrations of dissolved metals.
 These metals remain dissolved until the pH of the water increases to the level at which the metals precipitate out.
 AML seeps will be modeled as direct, continuous-flow sources in the model.
 AML and other land-based sources will be modeled using representative average concentrations for the surface, interflow and groundwater portions of the water budget.